antkss/aninit/README.md

 - Patch the binary with [`patchelf`](https://github.com/NixOS/patchelf) to use the correct RPATH and interpreter for the provided libc
 - Fill in a template pwntools solve script

+## new things
-- replace libc download server
+- replace libc faster download server
-- add unstripping with pwn.libcdb
+- add unstripping with pwn.libcdb (because i like it)

 ## Usage